-The Family Medicine elective sub-internship consists of two components and is designed to involve the fourth year Mayo Medical student as a G-1 Resident in the Family Medicine Department.
-The first possible component consists of the Family Medicine inpatient service at St. MaryÕs Hospital.
+The Family Medicine elective sub-internship consists of two components and is designed to involve the fourth year Mayo Clinic School of Medicine student as a G-1 Resident in the Family Medicine Department.
+The first possible component consists of the Family Medicine inpatient service at St. Marys Hospital.
 Three to four family medicine residents and a consultant, as well as a senior Family Medicine resident staff this active hospital service.
-The Mayo Medical student will assume primary responsibility for the patients that he or she admits to the Family Medicine Service.
+The Mayo Clinic School of Medicine student will assume primary responsibility for the patients that he or she admits to the Family Medicine Service.
 The second component of the fourth year elective consists of an ambulatory care experience at the Kasson Mayo Family Practice Clinic.
 Students will be assigned their own schedule of patients on a daily basis and will be precepted by Family Medicine consultants available at the clinic.

 - Gain an understanding of family medicine in the inpatient and outpatient ambulatory care arena.